 If a licensee has been inactive for longer than three (3) years/36 months, the licensee MUST:

 - Complete either the State portion of the Colorado Broker’s Exam or 48 Hours in Colorado

 Contracts & Requirements and 24 hours in Real Estate Closings for a total of 72 hours.

-REALTORS® are also required to complete ethics training of not less than 2 hours, 30 minutes of instructional time within four-year cycle.
+REALTORS® are also required to complete ethics training of not less than 2 hours, 30 minutes of instructional time within a two-year cycle.

 The training must meet specific learning objectives and criteria established by the NATIONAL ASSOCIATION of REALTORS®.

 The current two-year cycle will end Dec.
 31, 2018.